Dedham, Massachusetts, in the American Civil War: Post war

 Eventually, 630 Dedham men would serve in the war.
-The Dedham Transcript wrote that "Almost to a man," the Catholic men of Dedham "answered Lincoln's call," and sadly "no church in Dedham lost so many men in proportion to their numbers as did St. Mary's."
+The Dedham Transcript wrote that "Almost to a man", the Catholic men of Dedham "answered Lincoln's call", and sadly "no church in Dedham lost so many men in proportion to their numbers as did St. Mary's."
 Their patriotism and deaths did much to counter the anti-Catholic bias that existed in town.
 The war put a great strain on pastor Patrick O'Beirne's health.

 Of the 46 Dedham men who died in the war, 15 are buried in the Old Village Cemetery, two in the second parish, and three in the third parish.
 On May 30, 1868, their graves were decorated with flowers.
+Of the hundreds of soldiers who were transported to Camp Meigs, 64 of them died there and were buried at the Old Village Cemetery.
+There is a monument in the cemetery to them made of granite and topped with a pyramid of cannon balls.

 In 1865, the first notice of Abraham Lincoln's death was posted on a buttonwood tree in front of the home of Jeremiah Shuttleworth, today the location of the Dedham Historical Society.

 In 1867, it was decided that a new building should be erected to both house the town offices and to memorialize those who died in the Civil War.
 The firm of Ware and Van Brunt was hired to design Memorial Hall, and they produced a "supremely Victorian plan" that recalled the "provincial town halls of England in outline and design."